cilium/cilium/Documentation/gettingstarted/k8s-install-eks.rst

 ------------------

 Create an EKS cluster with ``eksctl`` see the `eksctl Documentation
-<https://github.com/weaveworks/eksctl>`_ for details on how to change region,
+<https://github.com/weaveworks/eksctl>`_ for details on how to set credentials,
-VPC, cluster size, ...
+change region, VPC, cluster size, etc.

    .. code:: bash